Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image

 \section{Conclusion}

-This paper tackles the language bias in LVLMs, which often leads to the neglect of visual inputs and the generation of hallucinatory responses.
-We identify two primary sources of this bias: the gap in training scales between the pretraining and multimodal alignment stages of LVLMs, and the learned inference bias due to the short-term dependency in text data.
-To address these challenges, we introduced the Multimodal Dual-Attention Mechanism (\MDA) and Soft-Image Guidance (\IFG). \MDA enhances the integration of visual inputs across all layers. \IFG proposes a novel decoding strategy to mitigate over-reliance on adjacent text tokens, using a learnable soft visual prompt.
-Our work highlights the importance of addressing language biases from both training and inference perspectives, paving the way for more accurate and reliable LVLMs.
+This paper tackles the language bias in LVLMs, which often leads to neglect of visual inputs and hallucinatory responses.
+We identify two primary sources of this bias: gap in training scales between the pretraining and multimodal alignment, and learned inference bias.
+To reduce language bias, we introduced Multimodal Dual-Attention Mechanism (\MDA) and Soft-Image Guidance (\IFG). \MDA enhances the integration of visual inputs across all layers. \IFG proposes a novel decoding strategy to mitigate over-reliance on adjacent text tokens, using a learnable soft visual prompt.
+Our work highlights the importance of addressing language biases from both training and inference perspectives, paving the way for more advanced LVLMs.